oddlama/embedded-devices/embedded-devices/README.md

 this framework aims to make it a lot easier to write consistent and fully-featured drivers:

-- ✨ **Effortless, type-safe representation** of registers - capture exactly what has been specified in the datasheet
+- ✨ **Effortless, type-safe representation** of bit packed structs like registers or commands let's you capture exactly what has been specified in the datasheet
-- ⚡ **Zero-cost abstractions** for efficient register access
+- ⚡ **Zero-cost abstractions** for resource-efficient access to packed struct members
 - 🧰 **Unified framework** for building and extending drivers
 - 🔄 **Reusable codecs** to handle extended communication protocols (e.g. CRC checks over I2C/SPI)